Neil Laughton: Expeditions

 Laughton's first expedition was a three-day canoe journey in Somerset with a school friend aged thirteen.
 He has continued to organise and lead adventurous journeys on seven continents, by land, sea and air.
 He has completed the Explorers Grand Slam and led more than 50 expeditions to remote parts of the world.
+He holds two Guinness World Records for high altitude expeditions.

 Seven Summits

 Over the course of nine years, Laughton successfully climbed the highest mountains on each of the seven continents, known as the seven summits.
 The first summit he reached was Acongacua in 1991 and he completed the challenge in 2000 in Antarctica on Mount Vinson.
 During this undertaking he raised money for Great Ormond Street Hospital.